-Feature Compiled Languages Interpreted Languages Execution Process Entire source code is compiled into machine code before execution.
-Code is executed line-by-line by an interpreter.
-Speed & Performance Faster execution since the program is already translated into machine code.
-Slower execution due to on-the-fly translation.
+Table 1.1 Difference between two Languages Feature Compiled Languages Interpreted Languages Execution Process Entire source code is compiled into machine code before execution.
+Faster execution since Code is executed line-by-line by an interpreter.
+Speed & Performance the program is already translated into machine code. due to on-the-fly translation.
 Error Handling Errors are detected at compile time, requiring recompilation after fixing.
 Errors are detected at runtime, making debugging easier.
 Portability Less portable since compiled code is specific to a system's architecture.
 More portable as the source code can be executed on any system with an interpreter.
 Dependency Requires a compiler for translation.
 Requires an interpreter to execute the code.
 Examples C, C++, Java (compiled to bytecode), Rust, Go Python, JavaScript, PHP, Ruby Use Cases System programming, Game development, Performance-critical applications Web development, Scripting, Rapid prototyping, Data analysis